Awarding extra efforts

 Nomination letter

 Would you like to nominate yourself or a (fellow) student?
-Please write a nomination letter of no more than ½ a page describing why the nominee should win the Passion for Research Award before 22 May.
+Please write and upload a nomination letter of no more than ½ a page describing why the nominee should win the Passion for Research Award before 22 May.
 Supervisors are also more than welcome to nominate their students.

 The nomination letter will be read by a committee.